Striker (Gail) Sanders, 1955-2017

 RIDGEWAY, MO: Striker (Gail) Sanders, 62, Ridgeway, MO passed away Sunday, July 30, 2017 at his home in Ridgeway, MO.

-He was born January 26, 1955 in Bethany, MO the son of Russel Gene and Maurine (Weathers) Sanders.
+He was born January 26, 1955 in Bethany, MO the son of Russell Gene and Maurine (Weathers) Sanders.

 Striker grew up on his parent’s farm in Coffey, MO and attended Coffey School where he was well known for his good-natured humor and mechanical ability.